-The DFP Project course’s purpose is to give an interdisciplinary team of 3-5 students a chance to work on challenging human-facing problems where interactive technology may be able to help; and to give partners a chance to access some faculty-supervised design insight into a challenge that may require research beyond your day-to-day operations or know-how permit.
-This might range from figuring out how to approach user experience in a brand-new technology niche, to a non-profit organization launching a citizen-scientist initiative based on location-aware smartphone services, and everything in between.
-See our past projects for some sense of the range, but don’t be limited by it – remember we come from all over campus and are only getting started.
+The DFP Project course’s purpose is to give an interdisciplinary team of 3-5 students a chance to work on challenging human-facing problems where interactive technology may be able to help; and to give you a chance to access faculty-supervised design insight.
+This might range from figuring out how to approach user experience in a brand-new technology niche, to a non-profit organization launching a citizen-scientist initiative based on location-aware smartphone services.
+See our past projects for some sense of the range, but don’t be limited by it – remember we come from all across campus so the possibilities are endless.

 Our Project follows a “Design Thinking” process over a 4-month period: Empathize, Define, Ideate, Prototype, Test.
 Thus, a project needs to have appropriate focus (as described above); scope (5 stages in 4 months) and elements (involve all 5 design-thinking stages, although relative emphasis can vary).
 In addition, your organization needs to be comfortable with our IP and disclosure policy (see below).

-Perhaps most importantly, we are very interested in project diversity!
-We welcome projects and partnership from every sector, from high-tech companies with their own user experience staff who would like to mentor some new folks, to non-profits, museums, community organizations and other groups who realize they have a need but have no idea how to go about filling it.
+Most importantly, we are interested in project diversity!
+We welcome projects and partnership from every sector, from high-tech companies with their own user experience staff to non-profits, museums, community organizations and other groups who realize they have a need but may have no idea how to go about achieving it.

 What’s involved in partnering on a DFP Course Project?